TheSilentBullet/Discord-Bot/README.md

     Discord API version: 10

-Future commands will be added as soon as finish testing the ones in development.
+Future commands will be added as soon as I finish testing the ones I have in development.